Zangaruk/Simple_tabletopRPG_number_generator/README.md

 [Click here for the script](https://github.com/Zangaruk/Simple_tabletopRPG_number_generator/blob/main/script/cut-out-builder.sh)

-This is a basic skeleton of a bash script that will varify directory existance and file existance If your filename already exists then the script will terminate asking you to rerun the script with a new name
+This is a basic skeleton of a bash script that will varify directory existance and file existance.
+If your filename already exists then the script will terminate asking you to rerun the script with a new name.
+This script will generate simple numbers and calculations for a character sheet.

-Asides from this the script is meant to be modified to suit your needs The underlined portions are meant to be changed
+This script is meant to be modified to suit your needs.
+The underlined portions should be changed to match the path you are pointing this script to write to.

 ![image alt text](https://github.com/Zangaruk/Simple_tabletopRPG_number_generator/blob/main/Extra_Material/naming.jpg)